webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

     ]
 }
 ```
+{{< /code >}}

 A brief explanation of the above file:

-* Line(3) : Set this service's group name and specify the methods that belong to the group.
+- Line(3) : Set this service's group name and specify the methods that belong to the group.
 In this example, the group name is set to "com.example.service.js.group", and all methods of `com.example.service.js` are added to this group.

 ### CMakeLists.txt

 This file is required to build the source code using CMake and it must be located in the root directory.

-For the sample JS service (`com.example.service.js`), you must:

-- **Create and update the file:** `CMakeLists.txt`
-- **Directory:** `com.example.service.js`
+{{< code "CMakeLists.txt" >}}
 ``` cmake {linenos=table}
 cmake_minimum_required(VERSION 2.8.7)
 project(com.example.service.js NONE)